tagion/tagion/docs/gov/intro/jargonbusting.md

 ## starting from a general use-case

 A _user_ (s.a.) wants to enter some new pieces of information to the system.
-Let's assume that this informatin is about a particular use-case for which a _federate Subsystem_ (s.a.) has been set up.
+Let's assume that this information is about a particular use-case for which a _federate Subsystem_ (s.a.) has been set up.

 The _user_ submits the information via an _app_ (s.a.), e.g. on their mobile phone.
 This information can be new (it will be added to the _database_ - s.a.), or it can be a change to (or deletion of) existing data.